-\begin{defn}[Iso-performance line] Let $(h,k)$ be a point in ROC space and let $t$ be a fixed fractional cost parameter.
+\begin{defn}[Iso-performance Line] Let $(h,k)$ be a point in ROC space and let $t$ be a fixed fractional cost parameter.
 Then the line in ROC space

 represents all points $(x,y)$ with the same cost as $(h,k)$ using $t$ and is called an \textbf{iso-performance line}. \end{defn} Each ROC panel in Fig.~\ref{fig:overview_diagram} visualizes for a specific $t$ the iso-performance lines for the same two points $P$ and $Q$.
-Varying $t$ adjusts the slope of the iso-performance line.
+Varying $t$ adjusts the iso-performance line's slope.

-\section{Bounds on ROC Space}
+\section{BOUNDS ON ROC SPACE}

 A common criticism of ROC space and the area under the ROC curve is that it fails to measure the performance of a binary classifier under appropriate operational constraints.
 These criticisms still hold for the ROC surface and the volume over the ROC surface measure of \cite{ratigan2024voros}.
 In this section we introduce two conditions -- a bound on precision and a bound on capacity -- that restrict the allowed classifiers in ROC space.
 These constraints are motivated by early warning classifiers for hospitalized patient monitoring~\citep{harrisonAutomatedSepsisDetection2015,rath2022optimizing}.
 We then define a portion of ROC space meeting these constraints and other key assumptions.